Bio

 During the early 1980s, Ian’s first ensemble, the Ian Dogole Unit, performed an eclectic mix of musical styles that ranged from the “Jazz Fusion” of the day to music infused with elements of Indian raga, Indonesian gamelan and Brazilian samba.
 Ian’s debut LP, Along The Route (Dr. Unit Records), reflects this ever-changing, cross-genre approach.

-In the mid 1980s, Ian started to perform in smaller acoustic ensembles, drawing extensively upon indigenous music from the non-Western world, namely, Indonesia, the Far East, the Middle East and Africa.
+In the mid-1980s, Ian started performing in smaller acoustic ensembles, drawing extensively upon indigenous music from the non-Western world, namely, Indonesia, the Far East, the Middle East and Africa.
 His next release, Dangerous Ground (MFSL/Café Records), incorporated much of this smaller-ensemble world music focus, along with a few larger ensemble pieces inspired by Miles Davis’ post-“Bitches Brew” period.

 Hemispheres and Ian Dogole Novato, CA